berkeley-dsep-infra/jupyterlab-a11y-checker/packages/extension/README.md

 In development mode, you will also need to remove the symlink created by `jupyter labextension develop` command.
 To find its location, you can run `jupyter labextension list` to figure out where the `labextensions` folder is located.
 Then you can remove the symlink named `jupyterlab-a11y-checker` within that folder.

 ## Acknowledgements

+Fix the hackmd file for me

+## Acknowledgements